k-sav/react-code-challenge/README.md

 npm install
 ```

-Edit the environment varaibles at `./.env.development.example` and save the file as `./.env.development`
+Edit the environment variables at `./.env.development.example` and save the file as `./.env.development`

 ## Usage